Fabinho (footballer, born 1993): 2019–20 season: Super Cup and Premier League victory

 Fabinho playing for Liverpool in the 2019 UEFA Super Cup.

 Fabinho started for Liverpool as the side finished as the runners-up to the 2019 FA Community Shield after a penalty shoot-out.
 On 14 August 2019, Fabinho played the full 90 minutes in the 2019 UEFA Super Cup against Chelsea, scoring Liverpool's second penalty in the shootout after regular time ended 2–2, in an eventual 5–4 win on penalties.
 On 27 October, he earned praise from the fans for his performance in a 2–1 win against Tottenham.
 Fabinho's first goal of the season came against Manchester City on 10 November, scoring an early long-ranged goal in an eventual 3–1 win.
+Scoring this goal after 5 minutes and 26 seconds of the match's start, Fabinho became the fastest Premier League player to score against Manchester City since December 2016 when Theo Walcott of Arsenal scored after 4 minutes 6 seconds.

 On 27 November 2019, during a crucial Champions League match against Napoli, he suffered an early ankle injury after falling awkwardly during a challenge and was substituted after 18 minutes.
 Two days later, the club announced that the injury would keep Fabinho out of action until the start of 2020.
 On 21 December 2019, Fabinho won the 2019 FIFA Club World Cup after Liverpool beat Flamengo in the final.
 On 24 June 2020, Fabinho scored a long-range goal from more than thirty yards in a victory against Crystal Palace and was described by journalist Phil McNulty as a "complete operator" who "showed all sides of his game in what turned into a stroll".
 The same game, he provided a brilliant pass for Mohamed Salah to score and effectively settle the contest.
 Thus, Fabinho celebrated his 41st victory in what was his 50th Premier League appearance; only Didier Drogba, Arjen Robben, Ederson and Aymeric Laporte have won more of their opening 50 games in the competition.
 On 25 June 2020, Liverpool won the Premier League after Manchester City were defeated by Chelsea with a score of 2–1.
 Fabinho played a major part in Liverpool's 2019–20 Premier League title win that season.